merchantprotocol/theadslab/README.md

-# The Ads LAb public feedback, discussions and roadmap
+# The Ads Lab public feedback, discussions and roadmap

 In this repository, you can find the [official AdsLab public feedback, discussions and roadmap](https://github.com/merchantprotocol/theadslab) for the following product areas, as well as an overall category for general product feedback: